Jasonlhy/todo-api/README.md

 ## API Design

+Following example show basic example of the API, for more detail, please see the integration test cases.

 ## Common design

 - Only json will be used request content and response content, not supporting XML